bbbdragon/python-pype-lang/README.md

       lambda dct:{k:[js['name'] for js in v] for (k,v) in dct.items()}
      )
 ```
 But at this point, the Python notation on the lambda was just a bit too verbose.
-So I told the pype function that, whenever it saw afunction in square brackets, it would apply that function to every element of the previous iterable structure:
+So I told the pype function that, whenever it saw a function in square brackets, it would apply that function to every element of the previous iterable structure:
 ```
 pype( ls,
       [round_age],